Cristian Rodríguez (footballer, born 1996)

-Cristian Rodríguez Pérez (born 15 March 1996) is a Spanish professional footballer who plays as a central midfielder for club Ceuta.
+Cristian Rodríguez Pérez (born 15 March 1996) is a Spanish professional footballer who plays as a central midfielder for Juventud de Torremolinos CF.

 Club career

-Born in Jerez de la Frontera, Cádiz, Andalusia, Rodríguez was an Atlético Sanluqueño CF youth graduate.
-He first appeared with the reserves in the 2013–14 season in the regional leagues, and made his first team debut on 15 March 2014 by playing the last 12 minutes of a 2–1 Segunda División B home win against La Roda CF.
+Born in Jerez de la Frontera, Cádiz, Andalusia, Rodríguez was a Sanluqueño B youth graduate.
+He first appeared with the reserves in the 2013–14 season in the regional leagues, and made his first team debut on 15 March 2014 by playing the last 12 minutes of a 2–1 Segunda División B home win against La Roda.

-On 25 August 2016, after already establishing himself as a starter for the Verdiblancos, Rodríguez joined Atlético Madrid and was assigned to the B-team in Tercera División.
+On 25 August 2016, after already establishing himself as a starter for the Verdiblancos, Rodríguez joined Atlético Madrid and was assigned to the B-team in the Tercera División.
 On 28 March 2018, after achieving promotion to the third division in 2016–17, he renewed his contract until 2020.

-On 19 July 2019, Rodríguez agreed to a four-year deal with Extremadura UD in Segunda División.
-He made his professional debut on 1 October, starting and scoring the second in a 2–0 home win against Elche CF.
+On 19 July 2019, Rodríguez agreed to a four-year deal with Extremadura in the Segunda División.
+He made his professional debut on 1 October, starting and scoring the second in a 2–0 home win against Elche.

-On 18 August 2020, after suffering relegation, Rodríguez moved to fellow second division side Málaga CF on loan for the season.
-On 30 August of the following year, he signed a permanent deal with SD Ponferradina in the same category.
+On 18 August 2020, after suffering relegation, Rodríguez moved to fellow second division side Málaga on loan for the season.
+On 30 August of the following year, he signed a permanent deal with Ponferradina in the same category.

+In the following years, Rodríguez represented Castellón, Ceuta and Juventud Torremolinos in the Primera Federación, helping the first two to second division promotions.